by Jorge Icaza (1906-1978)

 “My mother… She’s talking about my mother… About her… Oh!” the chulla thought to himself.
 His incorruptible judge’s pride and witty adventurer’s sneer had come to a halt; his demeanor changed to one of anguish and supplication.

-“Well… It’s not really worth talking about…” Doña Francisca murmured, letting up on her plan to humiliate the young man.
+“Well… It’s not really worth talking about…” murmured Doña Francisca, letting up on her plan to humiliate the young man.
 It had taken her just a few words, very few.
-By the kind of defensive intuition that only powerful masters have, she had known exactly where to strike—that the shame of being only half white was every cholo’s greatest weakness.
+She had known exactly where to strike because latifundistas have a unique defensive intuition — knowing that a cholo’s biggest weakness is being only half-white.
 Satisfied and compassionate, in a fit of generosity, she continued:

 “I understand your sorrow.
 I see your sadness… But you should consider.
 You’re a man.
 Life.
-You can make good friends.
+You could make good friends.
 Our offer isn’t bad.
-The clerk must have told you something… Our employee.”
+The clerk… Our employee… He must have told you something….”

 As if dreaming, Romero y Flores shook his head in disbelief.
 Blurry spots danced before his eyes.
 He felt wounded, weak, small.

 “Come… Let’s go into the living room.
-The city’s very best are in attendance,” invited the woman with the face of a chess-horse with feigned courtesy, guiding the young man who moved like an automaton.
+The city’s very best are here,” invited the woman with the chess-horse face with feigned courtesy, guiding the young man who moved like an automaton.

 “I’m the tax inspector.”